talianin/Taliani-Site/site/content/_index.md

     text: "Fitness is a combination of a few different aspects of life.
 It is sometimes described as the connection between the mind, body, and soul.
 In order to maintain wellness, all three aspects of a person must be in sync and thriving.
 A combination of physical activity, healthy eating habits and proper rest is  how to improve fitness."
 products:
     - image: img/wm.jpg
       text: "Eating healthy is one of the hardest habits to acquire, yet one of the most important.
-Proper nutrition is sometimes overlooked but it necessary for the body to consume the right amount of food along with the right types of food."
+Proper nutrition is sometimes overlooked but it is necessary for the body to consume the right amount of food along with the right types of food."
     - image: /img/bar.jpg
       text: "Completing the right amount of exercise along with the right type of exercise can be tricky at times.
 Proper exercise all depends on your body and yourself as a person.
 Keeping the body in shape will help your overall fitness."
 values: